seek4science/seek/help/user-guide/generic-linking-variables.md

 ## Data Files
 [Assay specific]
-Data files can be any file containing data relevant to the assay (raw data, processed data, callibration information etc).
+Data files can be any file containing data relevant to the assay (raw data, processed data, calibration information etc).
 They can be in any format (word files, e-lab notebooks, code, annotated spreadsheets etc).
 Relevant data files can be linked directly to the assay via the dropdown menu.

 ## Publications
 If your asset is directly related to a publication you can link the two together in SEEK.
 You can select publications within your project form the drop-down menu.
 If the publication is in another project you need to check the box that says associate publications from other projects.